loureiro85/2019_udacity_MachineLearningEngineer/capstone_project/README.md

 ## 3.3 Refinement

-The refinement process of the Decision Tree model consisted of reducing the dataset to the two most important features: `07_carve` (46%) and `04_wall_riding` (16%).
+The refinement process of the Decision Tree model consisted of reducing the dataset to the two most important features: `07_carve` (44%) and `04_wall_riding` (19%).

 The reduced decision tree model has 4 levels of depth and 9 leaves (*Figure 17*).

 ```
-Random state:10		Accuracy: 86%
+Random state:10		Accuracy: 75%
-Random state:20		Accuracy: 88%
+Random state:20		Accuracy: 72%
 Random state:30		Accuracy: 88%
 Random state:40		Accuracy: 79%
-Random state:50		Accuracy: 81%
 Random state:42		Accuracy: 81%

+Mean accuracy: 79%
+Standard deviation of Accuracy: 0.056
 ```

 ![tree_reduced_01](tree_reduced_01.svg)